dleurs/flutter_starter/README.md

 ```

 Here the usecase and the repo does not have parameters, if so, use ```BaseFutureUseCase<E, T, P>```

-Most of the times, usecases will just call a repository, but sometimes it can contains more intelligence / more code, and will prevent duplication of code inside of differents cubits calling the same usecase

 ## II.
 Data
 ### II.1.
 Models